|

 Whether

-with the challenge of a full-blown temper tantrum, there are times when
+working with the challenge of a full-blown temper tantrum, there are

-every parent could use a few fresh ideas.
-Bedtime hassles, homework
+times when every parent could use a few fresh ideas.
+Bedtime hassles,

-blues, and rousting the tardy are issues this workshop series covers.
+homework blues, and rousting the tardy are issues this workshop series

-Using alignment, active listening, and a little child development know-how,
+covers.
+Using alignment, active listening, and a little child development

-parents can support children through the tough times.
-Find out why bribery,
+know-how, parents can support children through the tough times.
+Find

-sarcasm, and threats don't work, especially in the long run.
+out why bribery, sarcasm, and threats don't work, especially in the

 1 - 2 hours (return to topic menu)